jonathanscholtes/azure-ai-foundry-agentic-workshop/README.md

 - **Agentic AI with LangGraph, Azure AI Agent Service and Semantic Kernel**
   Use prebuilt and custom agents to delegate tasks, make decisions, and interact with APIs.
 Experiment with orchestration patterns including single-agent flows, supervisor models, and decentralized networks.

-- **Real-World Integrations with OpenAPI & GraphQL**
+- **Real-World Integrations with OpenAPI, GraphQL, and MCP**
-  Connect your agents to external services, enabling them to perform real-world actions like retrieving live data, triggering workflows, or interacting with apps and systems.
+  Connect your agents to external services to perform real-world actions like retrieving live data, triggering workflows, or interacting with apps and systems — leveraging Model Context Protocol (MCP) to define tools once and expose them consistently across scalable, modular architectures.

 ---